Sacramento Truck Accident Attorney

 Who Is Liable for a Truck Accident?

-You may think that only the truck driver is to blame for your accident.
+You may think that only the commercial driver is to blame for your accident.
 But at Rosenthal & Kreeger, LLP, we know there may be numerous parties at fault.
-When you hire our Sacramento truck accident lawyers to represent you, we do a thorough investigation to determine all responsible parties.
-Those who may be held accountable for your truck accident include:
+When you hire our Sacramento truck collision lawyers to represent you, we do a thorough investigation to determine all responsible parties.
+Those who may be held accountable for your trucking accident include:

 - Truck driver – Did the driver fall asleep?
 Is the driver properly licensed?
 Was the driver under the influence of drugs or alcohol?